desongbian/academic-kickstart/content/publication/2015 PES GM/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "*IEEE PES General Meeting*, National Harbor, MD, USA, July 2014." publication_short = "*IEEE PESGM*"
+publication = "*IEEE PES General Meeting*, Denver, CO, USA July 2015." publication_short = "*IEEE PESGM*"

 # Abstract and optional shortened version.
-abstract = "A number of scenario reduction techniques have been proposed to make possible the practical implementation of stochastic unit commitment formulations.
-These scenario-reduction techniques aggregate similar scenarios based on their metrics, such as their probability, hourly magnitudes, or the cost resulting from each scenario.
-This paper compares these different scenario reduction techniques in terms of the resulting operating cost and the amount of time required to complete computation of the stochastic UC.
-This comparison is based on Monte Carlo simulations of the resulting generation schedules for a modified version of the 24-bus IEEE-RTS." abstract_short = ""
+abstract = "The objective of this paper is to present a real-time co-simulation platform for analyzing electric power grid operation, taking into account integrated communication systems.
+This paper discusses how a co-simulation platform can be set up using OPNET and OPAL-RT as communication and power system simulators, respectively.
+A simplified distribution automation case study is demonstrated to show how the co-simulation platform can be used to analyze performance of the smart grid operation in real-time." abstract_short = ""

 # Is this a selected publication? (true/false)